-The number of shares subject to an option granted to a participant under the Stock Option Plan shall be determined in the resolution of the Board and no participant shall be granted an option which exceeds 5% of the issued and outstanding Common Shares at the time of granting of the option.
+The number of shares subject to an option granted to a participant under the Stock Option Plan shall be determined in a resolution of the Board and no participant shall be granted an option which exceeds 5% of the issued and outstanding Common Shares at the time of granting of the option.

-The exercise price of the options granted under the Stock Option Plan will be established by the Board subject to the rules of the regulatory authorities having jurisdiction over the securities of the Corporation.
+The exercise price of the options granted under the Stock Option Plan is established by the Board subject to the rules of the regulatory authorities having jurisdiction over the securities of the Corporation.
 The exercise price at the time of the grant of the options shall not be less than the closing market price of the Common Shares listed on the TSX on the day prior to their grant.

-If a participant to the Stock Options Plan shall cease to be a director, officer, manager, consultant or employee of the Corporation or a subsidiary for any reason (other than disability, retirement with the consent of the Corporation or death), the options granted to such participant may be exercised in whole or in part by the participant during a period commencing on the date of such cessation and ending 90 days thereafter or on the expiry date, whichever comes first.
-If a participant to the Stock Option Plan shall cease to be a director, officer, manager, consultant or employee of the Corporation or a subsidiary by reason of disability or retirement with the consent of the Corporation, the options granted to such participant may be exercised in whole or in part by the participant, during a period commencing on the date of such termination and ending one year thereafter or on the expiry date, whichever comes first.
+If a participant to the Stock Options Plan shall cease to be a director, officer, manager, consultant or employee of the Corporation or a subsidiary for any reason (other than disability or death), the options granted to such participant may be exercised in whole or in part by the participant during a period commencing on the date of such cessation and ending 90 days thereafter or on the expiry date, whichever comes first.
+If a participant to the Stock Option Plan shall cease to be a director, officer, manager, consultant or employee of the Corporation or a subsidiary by reason of disability or death, the options granted to such participant may be exercised in whole or in part by the participant, during a period commencing on the date of such termination and ending one year thereafter or on the expiry date, whichever comes first.